Meetings are held at 7:00 PM on the 4th Wednesday of the month January - October.

 Each month we place the critique emphasis on two aspects of the PPA judging criteria.
 Click here for the full listing.
 The critique assignments should be delivered in terms of both subject matter and two critique elements.
-Each month a different group of 3-4 members will be asked to be our "lead critics".
+Each month a different group of members will be asked to be our "lead critics".
 We have found that doing this kind of critiquing helps everyone to develop a more critical eye to their own work which leads to significant improvements in the craft.
 Please let a board member know if you would like to be a lead critic.

 We encourage you to create new images for each meeting.
 Most of our topics are follow ups to what was presented at the last meeting.
 We hope that you will try to apply what was presented in creating new images each month.